 👙 Best for: Adventure vibes without actually going far

 Okay, technically not in Corfu Town, but I’m including it because it’s closer than half the places people recommend on TripAdvisor.
-Vidos is pure magic — pine trees, pebble beaches, transparent water, and an army of rabbits that may or may not try to steal your koulouri.
+Vidos is pure magic for anyone who craves raw, ionian nature: pine trees, pebble beaches, transparent water, and an army of rabbits that may or may not try to steal your koulouri.

-There you have it — your local-approved, no-nonsense, sun-soaked list of beaches around Corfu Town.
+There you have it: your local-approved, no-nonsense list of beaches around Corfu Town.
 Whether you’re after a quick dip, a full day of sea-induced serenity, or a beach with vibes, Corfu’s got you.